JohnVinyard/annotate-api/README.md

 The sound identifier does not exist
 ## `GET /sounds/{sound_id}/annotations`
-Get a list of annotations
+Get a list of annotations for the sound with id `sound_id`
 ### URL Parameters

 |Name|Description|